24 hr Rescue Hotline:

 2. Baby Seagull chicks / fluffy chicks

 As soon as chicks appear on roofs we start getting calls where the chicks have fallen off the roof.
-These should be replaced using the directions set out below.
 Very small chicks up to 3 days old do need the warmth of their parents at night and will need access to the nest.
 After strong winds numerous calls are received about chicks falling off roofs.
 Placing chicks older than 3 days on an extension or even back on to the main house roof is the best thing to do.
 The parent will continue to look after them and feed them.
 Chicks older than 3 days do not need to go back to their nest.
 Ensuring fresh water is available to drink is very beneficial for all wildlife in these situations.

 3. Nestlings (Partially feathered / Fluff)